 “a spore is a reproductive structure that is adapted for dispersion and surviving for extended periods of time in unfavourable conditions”.

-“ But the anointing which you have received from Him abides in you, and you do not need that anyone teach you; but as the same anointing teaches you concerning all things, and is true, and is not a lie, and just as it has taught you, you will abide in Him.”
-1 John 2:27
+“ But the anointing which you have received from Him abides in you, and you do not need that anyone teach you …” 1 John 2:27

-So “all flesh is as grass” certainly was a message for me this year.
+All flesh is as grass, was certainly was the message for me this year.
 It has been the year of helping the grass grow in my garden.
 But in doing so I have learnt a lot from the Lord.
-Hope you have learnt a little too and that you can weed and feed your spiritual life in a way that causes new growth, pleasing unto the Lord God Almighty.
+I hope you have learnt a little also, and that you can weed and feed your spiritual life in a way that causes new growth, pleasing unto the Lord God Almighty.

 “For he who sows to his flesh will of the flesh reap corruption, but he who sows to the Spirit will of the Spirit reap everlasting life.”